Studio Cabins on Cruise Ships: What are the options?

 Photo by Royal Caribbean

 Features: Quantum-class ships have two studio cabin categories: balcony and interior..
 Studio interior staterooms come with a unique innovation: a 80-inch floor-to-ceiling LED screen that displays images of the ocean and ports to make the room feel a little less cramped.
-And for those who prefer the real thing (and are willing to pay extra), Royal was the first line to roll out balcony studio cabins, each coming with a private 55-square foot balcony (except on Harmony of the Seas).
+And for those who prefer the real thing (and are willing to pay extra), Royal was the first line to roll out balcony studio cabins, each coming with a private 55-square foot balcony (except on Symphony and Harmony of the Seas).
 Royal’s cabins aren’t clustered together like Norwegian’s, but some studios can be connected to adjoining full-sized staterooms, perfect for large groups that need an extra bed.

 Beds: European-size double